marek-kan/Auto-ML/README.md

 # Auto-ML
 This repo shows simple proof of concept of simple auto machine learning app.
-It can do regression and classification task so far (no object detection etc.).<br>
+It can do regression and classification tasks so far (no object detection etc.).<br>
 I have found it useful for quick data exploration.
 Linearity of data, most important variables, ...

 <b>Features included:</b>